Lotusida/Lotusida/README.md

 - 👋 Hi, I’m @Lotusida
-- 👀 I’m interested in the world!
-How it works, how creatives lives, how to make it more adorable!
+- 👀 I’m interested in the universe, how it works, how creatures live, how to make it more adorable!
 - 🌱 I’m about to complete my master degree in business analytics, mostly about machine learning.
 - 💞️ I’m looking to collaborate on solving problems using statisticall and quantitative methods using R, Python and other languages.
 - 📫 Reach me via GitHub msg.